 Winds chimes are a beautiful craft to do with your family.
 You can do it together for fun or you can create a beautiful gift for a grandparent, teacher, or friend together.
 The thing about this craft is they can be quite easy and inexpensive if you make them with recyclables or items from nature, or things you already have around the house.
 You simply need a base with hanging the ‘chimes from’.
 This can be anything from a flowerpot to a bot or maybe an old hat.
 It can be anything you can hang things from.
 Then gather your decorations to hang.
 Seashells, CDs, beads, sticks.
 Literally anything!
 You can make them as elegant or as crazy as you like.

 Teach your children about kindness and recycling by making a recycled bird feeder.
 You will need some plastic bottles, some wire/string and bird seeds.
 Cut a big hole in the side of the bottle for the birds to get in and some tiny holes at the bottom to drain the rainwater.
 Then tie it up to a tree and watch the bird come to feast.
 The children will be excited to see the birds come and watch the food disappear quickly!
 You can also teach them responsibility by making it their job to fill the bird feeder back up again.

 15. Make Windmills

 If it is a particularly windy day, have some fun with this classic craft.
-You will need – colourful paper, straws, glue and push pins.
-First, cut two 14cm squares, of two different colours.
+You will need – colorful paper, straws, glue, and push pins.
+First, cut two 14cm squares, of two different colors.
 Glue back to back and leave to dry.
 Next, draw diagonal lines from corner to corner and make a 5cm cut along each line.
-Then, fold every other point towards the centre and glue in place.
+Then, fold every other point towards the center and glue it in place.
 Finally glue the windmill to a straw with a pin tack, gluing a bead over point.
 And you are done!
 Have fun spinning your windmills!